tiny8877/okta.github.io/_source/_code/nodejs/index.md

 ---
-layout: software
+layout: language
 title: Add Okta authentication to your Node.js app
 language: Node.js
-integration: server
+integration: back-end
 ---

-# Add Okta authentication to your Node.js app
+# <i class='icon-48 docsPage code-nodejs'></i> Add Okta authentication to your Node.js app

 New to Okta?
 Our Quick Start Guide will walk you through adding user authentication to your Node.js application in minutes.